More Resources

 a.
 Coordinate the playlist with the band.
 Assuming the band has enough good arrangements in their “book” (see info below), let the band know what songs you want them to play, how long the songs should be, and at what tempo.
 In general you should ask the band to keep the songs at their original tempo and length (i.e. for length around 3 minutes or less).
 Make sure they understand this is a swing dance!
 I’ve done this for almost every band that has played for a Hepcats event and not a single band leader has objected to coordinating the playlist with me.
 (And if a band leader did object to coordinating the playlist with me, then I wouldn’t hire that band.)

-Quick story: I once heard a 17 piece big band play “Zoot Suit Riot” and “Rock this Town” at an out-of-town Lindy Hop event (and they were not good songs to dance to).
+Quick story: I was at an out-of-town dance and heard a 17 piece big band play “Zoot Suit Riot” and “Rock this Town” at the event (and they were not good songs to dance to).
 I wondered why a 17 piece big band would even go to the trouble of obtaining those arrangements, take the time to rehearse them, etc. So I asked the band leader, “Why did you play those arrangements?”
-His answer was that he thought that’s what the dancers wanted; none of the event organizers had said anything to him about what to play, so he played what he thought people would want.
+His answer was that he thought that’s what the dancers wanted: none of the event organizers had said anything to him about what to play, so he played what he thought people would want.
 Ugh.

 b.
 Find out what is in the band’s “book”.
 Of course, to coordinate the playlist you’ll have to know what songs the band is capable of playing.
 Most bands will have list of the songs they play that is in their “book”.
 Most bands will not have a problem sharing that list with you.